Alastairsc/CITS4406-Assignment2/README.md

 ###Windows

-Run the program in windows powershell, navigate to the directory containing the application.py file and run using
+Open windows powershell, navigate to the directory containing the application.py file and run using
 	'python application.py *csv filename here*'.

-You can specify multiple files using 'python3 application.py *csv_fileame* *csv_filename*'
-You can use templates using 'python3 application.py *csv_filaname* -t *template_name*'
+You can specify multiple files using 'python application.py *csv_fileame* *csv_filename*' You can use templates using 'python application.py *csv_filaname* -t *template_name*'

-You must run the program from the directory containing the application.py file. csv_filanames must be specified by relative or using its absolute path
+You must run the program from the directory containing the application.py file. csv_filanames must be specified by relative path or using its absolute path

 ### Supported Data types